Welcome to Devils in Danger.

 The main mission of the DIDF is to GUARD AGAINST THE EXTINCTION OF THE ENDANGERED TASMANIAN DEVILS.

-All income and profits of the DIDF go directly to the care and welfare of the Tasmania Devils, and allow us to facilitate and implement the appropriate steps to ENSURE THE ONGOING SURVIVAL OF TASMANIAN DEVILS.
+All income and profits of the DIDF go directly to the care and welfare of the Tasmanian Devils, and allow us to facilitate and implement the appropriate steps to ENSURE THE ONGOING SURVIVAL OF TASMANIAN DEVILS.

 LATEST DEVILS IN DANGER PROGRESS